stewest/react-sprint-graph/README.md

 - yarn install

-- For local development run `yarn dev-server' providing  JIRA url, your username and password.
+- For local development run `yarn dev-server` providing your JIRA url, your username and password.

 - in a separate terminal, run `yarn start dev` with something like the above url ^^.
 See Board ID and Sprint ID.